Panzerschrek/U-00DC-Sprache/source/docs/en/control_flow.rst

 ``switch`` operator allows to specify several values for single block of code - via comma.

 It's also possible to specify value ranges.
-Control flow will be transfered to a block if a value is greater or equial to minimum range value and less or equal to maximum range value.
+Control flow will be transferred to a block if a value is greater or equal to minimum range value and less or equal to maximum range value.
 It's allowed to skip specifying lower/upper range values, in such cases minimum/maximum value of the type will be used.

 For not listed values ``default`` handler may be used.